nathancarter/weblurch/doc/lean-app-plan.md

 ## Terms

- 1. Define a function that converts the document into Lean code by calling `termGroupToCode` on all top-level term groups in the document, and joining the results with newlines between.
-Call it `documentToCode`.
  1. Declare two global variables, `validationNeeded` and `validationRunning`, and initialize them to false.
  1. Whenever any content in the document changes, do the following: